MeoMunDep/Blockmesh/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it.
-> To run the bot, use the following command: `cd blockmesh-main/blockmesh; node meomundep`
+> To run the bot, use the following command: `cd blockmesh; node meomundep`

 🎇Enjoy!